Workers Compensation Lawyers Serving Philadelphia and PA

 Have you or a loved one been injured at work in the Philadelphia area?

-It’s easy to forget about the difficulties associated with workers compensation benefits when we’re healthy and able to work.
-However, when a workplace injury leads to a debilitating injury, most victims are unable to continue working in the same capacity as before the injury.
+most victims are unable to continue working in the same capacity as before the injury.
 In these cases, employees rely on workers compensation to get them through these difficult financial times.
 But in some cases, employers do not want to pay workers compensation benefits and victims’ benefits are denied.

 ***There are also injuries that one might suffer that could have been the result of the negligence of a third party.
 If your injury was the fault of someone or something other than your employer- you may be able to pursue a personal injury claim as well as seek workers compensation benefits.
 Our firm will take the time and effort to look beyond your worker’s compensation claim to determine if you have a third party claim – which may entitle you to seek compensation for damages way above those you are entitled to in a workers compensation claim alone.

-***Your initial consultation is always free.
+***Your initial consultation with a workers compensation attorney in Philadelphia is always free.

 ***Find out for Free if you have a valid Workers Compensation Claim or Third Party Case.